ROOF SAFETY REGULATIONS Explained

 This includes vital components such as anchor points, static lines, and guardrails.

-Regular recertification helps to identify any potential issues or wear and tear that could compromise the safety of the system.
+Regular recertification maintains compliance and helps to identify any potential issues, wear and tear that could compromise the safety of the system.

-By adhering to these regulations, businesses can ensure the safety of individuals working at heights and maintain a safe working environment.
+By adhering to these regulations, businesses can minimize risk exposure, ensure the safety of individuals working at heights and maintain a safe working environment.

 Complying with Roof Safety Regulations Without Compromising Aesthetics